STARK LAW and Anti-Kickback Statute

 If you are a healthcare provider, throw away normal business instincts when it comes to referral relationships

-The STARK law makes it illegal for doctors to refer patients for any of 12 designated health services (“DHS”) to an entity with which the doctor (or an immediate family member of the doctor) has a financial relationship, absent an applicable exception.
+For example, the Stark law makes it illegal for doctors to refer patients for any of 12 designated health services (“DHS”) to an entity with which the doctor (or an immediate family member of the doctor) has a financial relationship, absent an applicable exception.
 The list of DHS follows:

 - Clinical laboratory services;